personnumber3377/personnumber3377.github.io/projects/ideas.md

 - Fuzz python tomli module.
 - Fuzz librsvg with my new custom mutator.
 - Make an autodictionary tool, which creates a fuzzing dictionary out of the source code without even having to look at the code ourselves.
 I think clang already has this, but I think this should be used on other programming languages as well.
+- Make a custom mutator for CLVM crypto virtual machine.

 ## Some interesting looking stuff..